TanzimKShanto/discord-marketplace-bot/README.md

-!addmoney @user 100        → Admin: add money to a user !send @user 50             → Send money to another user !buy item_name             → Buy an item from marketplace !sell item_name price      → List an item for sale
+!addmoney @user 100        → Admin: add money to a user !send @user 50             → Send money to another user !buy item_name             → Buy an item from marketplace !additem item_name price   → List an item for sale !shop                      → View items for sale !inventory                 → View your inventory

 ```